doclegal/solvare-datasource/replit.md

 ## Overview

-This project is a web application designed to retrieve and process Dutch judicial rulings from the Rechtspraak.nl Open Data API.
-Its primary purpose is to extract full-text content, apply quality filters, and prepare this data for storage as vector records in Pinecone, enabling semantic search capabilities.
-The application focuses on ingesting cases with valid "Inhoudsindicatie" (official summaries) and uses a PostgreSQL database for duplicate tracking, ensuring data quality and preventing redundant processing across different namespaces.
-Key features include an AI enrichment pipeline with real-time Pinecone uploads, automatic saving and restoration of fetched records, and advanced ECLI discovery mechanisms.
+This project is a web application designed to retrieve and process Dutch legal documents from multiple sources into a Pinecone vector database for semantic search.
+It supports three main data sources:

+1. **Rechtspraak.nl** - Court decisions with AI enrichment and quality filtering
+2. **BWB (Basis Wetten Bestand)** - National legislation via KOOP SRU API
+3. **CVDR (Decentrale Regelgeving)** - Provincial and municipal regulations via DRP API

+The application uses PostgreSQL for duplicate tracking and ensures data quality by preventing redundant processing across different namespaces.

 ## User Preferences